Rosehip & Honey Anti-Aging Eye Treatment

-I actually use it as a full face, neck, and hand cream, but since it tends to start out feeling slightly sticky on the skin – you’ll probably only want to apply it at night.
+You can dab around your eyes at night, or apply as a full face, neck, and hand cream, but since it tends to start out feeling slightly sticky on the skin – I suggest only applying it at night.
 When you wake up in the morning, it will have left your skin soft, smooth, and silky!

 - optional: about 3 drops of lavender essential oil

 If you’d like to add a preservative to this product, I suggest Phytocide Elderberry OS – an ECOCERT & COSMOS approved preservative that’s derived from elderberries and can be used in oil soluble natural and organic cosmetics.
 (Salves, balms, scrubs, etc.) For this recipe: add 1/2 to 1 teaspoon elderberry preservative to the melted oils and wax, after removing from the heat.
 (More info on natural and organic preservatives can be found in my article: 10 Natural Preservative for Homemade Skin Care.)

 - Build Your Own Salve eGuide